-Preimplantation genetic screening is an analysis of embryo cells to determine if there is the normal amount of chromosomes, called euploidy.
+PGT-A is an analysis of embryo cells to determine if there is the normal amount of chromosomes.
 An unequal division of either sperm or egg cells can result in an embryo having too few or too many chromosomes.

 Most people have 46 chromosomes because they inherit 23 chromosomes from each parent.
 If an embryo or a cell is missing a chromosome or has an extra one, it is called aneuploidy.
 Monosomy is a missing chromosome and trisomy is an extra chromosome.

-Trisomy of chromosome pairs 13, 18 and 21 can result in live birth, involving the genetic defects Down syndrome (Trisomy 21), Turner syndrome (Trisomy 18) and Patau syndrome (Trisomy 13).
+A child can only survive one type of monosomy, Turner syndrome, which is the absence of one of the X chromosomes.
+Trisomy of chromosome pairs can sometimes result in live birth, Down syndrome, also called trisomy 21 (an extra chromosome in normal pair # 21), Turner syndrome (trisomy 18) and Patau syndrome (trisomy 13).
 Down syndrome affects 1 in 700 babies, according to the Centers for Disease Control and Prevention.

 - Couples who have had a previous pregnancy with aneuploidy.